 Weekly #9: U-M to Entertain No. 13 UIC Saturday in Regular-Season Finale

-Xiao has coached several Wolverines on the international stage traveling with Chris Cameron to the 2010 Japan Cup in Tokyo, Japan.
-Xiao also coached current senior Rohan Sebastian, competing for Ireland, at the 2011 world championships in Tokyo, Japan and the 2009 World Championships in London, United Kingdom.
+Xiao has coached several Wolverines on the international stage traveling with Cameron to the 2010 Japan Cup in Tokyo, Japan.
+Xiao also coached Rohan Sebastian of Team Ireland at the World University Games in Kazan, Russia, at the 2011 World Championships in Tokyo, Japan, and the 2009 World Championships in London, United Kingdom.

-The Beijing, China native previously coached for five years at the University of Oklahoma.
+Previously, he coached for five years at the University of Oklahoma.
 While with the Sooners, Xiao helped guide them to NCAA team titles in 2002, 2003 and 2005, as well as runner-up finishes in 2001 and 2004.
 He also helped coach 2004 U.S. Olympic silver medalist Guard Young while Young trained at Oklahoma.

-In addition, he has coached athletes who have competed in three of the last four Olympiads, including Yang Wei and Xing Aowei.
-Both were gold medalists at the 2000 Olympics in Sydney, Australia, and at the 1998 World Championships.
-Yuan has also coached athletes at the 1994 and 1995 World Championships and the 1997 World University Games.
-Xiao received his bachelor's degree in sports education from Beijing University in 1988 and has lectured at the USA Gymnastics National Congress in 1998, 2002 and 2006.
+Before moving to the United States, Xiao coached several Chinese Olympic and World Championship gymnasts.
+In addition, he has coached athletes who have competed in three of the last four Olympiads, including Olympic all-around champion Yong Wei and Xing Aowei.
+Both were team gold medalists at the 2000 Olympics in Sydney, Australia, and at the 1998 World Championships.
+Yuan has also coached athletes won team in 1994 and 1995 World Championships.
+He received his bachelor's degree in sports education from Beijing Sport University in 1988 and has lectured at the USA Gymnastics National Congress from 1998.